How to Write History: Themes

 The first part of Lucian’s essay involved a critical attack on contemporary historians.
 Lucian maintained that they confused history with panegyric, overloaded it with irrelevant details, and weighed it down with overblown rhetoric.

 Lucian recommended instead the virtues of clear narration, and the valorisation of truth.
 He argued that the historian should write for all times, as “a free man, fearless, incorruptible, the friend of truth”; and held up the work of Thucydides as the legislative template for all subsequent historians.
+He argued that the "historian's sole task is to tell the tale as it happened" which is latter reflected in works of von Ranke among others.